julianbrowne/piggybank/readme.md

 ## Piggybank

-REST API (Ajax HTTP) Call Manager that takes a list of REST api calls and makes them sequentially, in order, collates all the return codes/results, then delivers them all back together as one.
+REST API (Ajax HTTP) Call Manager that takes a list of REST api calls and:

+- makes them sequentially
+- in order
+- collates all the return codes/results
+- delivers everything back as one response

 Piggybank can manage both async and sync (wait for last to complete before next one starts) calls.

-### Requirements
+### Dependencies

-*   JQuery v2.0.3
+*   JQuery v3.3.1
-*   [JQuery Cookie](https://github.com/carhartl/jquery-cookie) 1.3.1 is used for cookie management
+*   [JQuery Cookie](https://github.com/carhartl/jquery-cookie) v1.3.1 for cookie management

 Optionally:
 *   [tv4 JSON Schema Validator](https://github.com/geraintluff/tv4) 1.0.7 may be used for schema validation
 *   [URI Template]() 0.3.4 may be used to manage URI-templated URLs

-Tested on Chrome V28 but should work in most browsers

 ### Usage

     ...

-    <script src="jquery.js"></script>
+    <script src="vendor/jquery-3.3.1.js"></script>
-    <script src="jquery.cookie.js"></script>    <!-- optional, for cookie management -->
+    <script src="vendor/jquery.cookie.js"></script>    <!-- optional, for cookie management -->
-    <script src="tv4.js"></script>              <!-- optional, for schema validation -->
+    <script src="vendor/tv4.js"></script>              <!-- optional, for schema validation -->
-    <script src="uirtemplate.js"></script>      <!-- optional, for uri template management -->
+    <script src="vendor/uirtemplate.js"></script>      <!-- optional, for uri template management -->

-    <script src="piggybank.js"></script>
+    <script src="lib/piggybank.js"></script>

     ...

     <script>
-        var manager = new Piggybank("http://127.0.0.1");
+        var manager = new Piggybank("http://host");
     </script>

-Piggybank is instantiated with the root server calls are to be made to.
+Piggybank is instantiated with the http server the calls are to be made to.

 Beware of Same Origin Policy if calling to a host/port combo that's different from the one Piggbank is running on.
 There's no [JSONP](http://en.wikipedia.org/wiki/JSONP) support in Piggybank yet.
 Cross domain calls will work through Piggybank/JQuery as long as the remote host is set up to suport [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 #### Options

 Piggybank takes an optional second argument object containing settings for the API calls to be made. e.g.

-        var manager = new Piggybank("http://127.0.0.1", { timeout: 1000 });
+        var manager = new Piggybank("http://host", { timeout: 1000 });

 Valid options are: